This tutorial will show you how to make your own shirt, t-shirt dress, and tank top.

 To Make a Dress

-If you want you can measure from your shoulder down to where you want your dress to end.
+Measure from your shoulder down to where you want your dress to end.

-You will also want cut a few more inches away from the shirt to give room for your hips!
+When cutting out your dress, cut a few more inches away from the shirt to give room for your hips!

 To Make a T-Shirt or Tank

-Add a few inches of fabric to the bottom of your shirt
+Add a few inches of fabric to the bottom of your shirt.

 Note:

-I like to use the part of the bed sheet that is hemmed at the bottom so my shirt is hemmed at the bottom.
+I like to use the part of the bedsheet that is hemmed at the bottom so my shirt is hemmed at the bottom.
 Saves me time.

-Dont worry if you dont have a hemmed edge.
+Don't worry if you don't have a hemmed edge.
 That's why we are using stretchable fabric.

-It takes its own shape, so you dont have to hem anything!
+It takes its own shape, so you don't have to hem anything!

-3. T-Shirt and Tank Top Makers: Cut 2" away from your shirt
+T-Shirt and Tank Top Makers: Cut 2" away from your shirt

 Dress Makers: Cut 3" away from your shirt